hbctraining/main/registrations/AllFunders_Intro-to-R.md

 </div>

 <div style="text-align:center">
-	 (Registration opens two weeks before the start of the workshop.)
+	 (Registration opens 2-3 weeks before the start of the workshop.)
 </div>